Council

 Recreation

 The Municipality of Powassan is committed to ensuring a variety of recreation, leisure and open space opportunities, which will preserve and enhance the quality of life.
-The Recreation committee is responsible for looking after the recreation programs for all ages and the special events, with the assistance of many volunteers.
-Committee meets the first Wednesday of each month at 7:00 PM in the Council Chambers at 250 Clark Street, Powassan.
-For more information on Recreation, please visit the Recreation Pages in the Community section of the website.
+The Recreation Committee is responsible for looking after the recreation programs for all ages and the special events, with the assistance of many volunteers.
+Committee meets once a month at 7:00 PM either at 250 Clark Street or the Trout Creek Community Centre.
+For further details email clerk@powassan.net.
+For more information on recreation activities please visit the recreation pages in the Community section of the website.

 Powassan & District Union Library Board